-Standard Bank Group’s financial performance for the year ended 31 December 2017 was strong
+Standard Bank reports solid results for the year ended 31 December 2018